roshii/brane/docs/WHITEPAPER.md

 #### 3.3.1 Market Analyses ####

 The market analyses module will provide investors with markets' technical indicators.
 Brane will provide a library of indicators and allow investors to create and use their very own indicators.
-To avoid re-computing information, indicators' value will be stored by local data service in a specific category for later access or analyses.
+To avoid re-computing information, indicators' value will be stored by the local data service in a specific category for later access or analyses.

 #### 3.3.2 Portfolio Analyses ####